jason-breen/jason-breen/README.md

 - 👋 Hi, I’m @jason-breen
-- 👀 I’m interested in creating tools that simplify work
+- 👀 I’m interested in creating tools to improve the developer experience
-- 💞️ I’m looking to collaborate on projects related to power generation and associated engineering problems
+- 💞️ I'm passionate about empathetic engineering, innovation, and engineering leadership
 - 📫 How to reach me:

     jason.breen@gmail.com